Photo by the University of North Carolina

 By AARON CRANFORD

-When asked what the North Carolina men’s soccer team goals were this season, junior Jonathan Campbell’s answer was simple: the team wants to win everything.
+When asked what the University of North Carolina at Chapel Hill men’s soccer team’s goals were this season, junior Jonathan Campbell’s answer was simple: the team wants to win everything.

-He wants to win the ACC regular season title, the ACC championship, and the NCAA championship.
+He and the Tar Heels want to win the ACC regular season title, the ACC championship and the NCAA championship.

 Last season, the Tar Heels were built around defense.
-Campbell, a second-team All-ACC defender, helped the Tar Heels rank sixth nationally in goals-against-average and 11th in shutout percentage.
+Campbell, a second-team All-ACC defender, helped the Tar Heels finish sixth nationally in goals-against average and 11th in shutout percentage.

-The Tar Heels, ranked No. 7 in SBI preseason Top 25, will have the likes of Campbell and defender Boyd Okwuonu to solidify their back line.
-Okwuonu played for the USMNT U-20s in 2012, starting in nine out of 10 matches.
+The Tar Heels, ranked No. 7 in the SBI preseason Top 25, will have the likes of Campbell and defender Boyd Okwuonu to solidify their back line.
+Okwuonu played for the U.S. Men’s National Team Under-20s in 2012, starting in nine out of 10 matches.
 Last season, he was named second team All-America by College Soccer News and Top Drawer Soccer, and was also named ACC Defender of the Year.